 Upper-Division Application Procedures.
 Students should write to a college academic advisor for the application form well in advance of the application deadline.
 For more information on portfolios, students should ask a college academic advisor for a copy of the application and portfolio guidelines.
-The following dates and procedures are for students applying to 2006-2007 upper-division programs.
+The following dates and procedures are for students applying to 2007-2008 upper-division programs.

 Upper-Division Application Deadlines.
-The following dates and procedures apply to all three majors in the School of Design.
+The following dates and procedures apply to the Industrial Design program.

-April 14, 2006.
-Portfolio and application documents are due in the school office by 5 P.M.
+April 16, 2007.
+Portfolio and application documents are due in AED 162 by 5 P.M.

-June 1, 2006.
-If the spring 2006 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the Academic Advising/Student Services office, ARCH 115, no later than June 1.
+June 1, 2007.
+If the spring 2007 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the Academic Advising/Student Services office, ARCH 115, no later than June 1.
 These transcripts may be unofficial copies.
-A second set of official transcripts must be sent to the university Undergraduate Admissions office.
+A second set of official transcripts must be sent to the University Registrar's office.
 Application is not complete until the university receives official transcripts for transfer course work.
 For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 3, 2006.
-Acceptance notices are mailed no later than July 3.
+$July\ 2,\ 2007.$ Acceptance notices are mailed no later than July 2.